Why are we running this project?

 Who organizes and supports the project?

-Rights CoLab advances human rights by fostering collaboration among experts across the fields of civil society, technology, business, and finance.
+In the first phase of the project, Rights CoLab took the lead.
+Based in New York and organized internationally, the nongovernmental organization advocates for human rights by fostering collaboration among experts in civil society, technology, business, and finance.
 They build new ways of organizing civic engagement and leveraging markets to improve the impact, resilience, and sustainability of human rights initiatives.